neumino/thinky/documentation/relations.md

 - __n-n relation__

-A n-n relation means that each instance of a Model `A` possesses multiple instances of `B`, and that each instance of `B` also possesses multiple instances of B.
+A n-n relation means that each instance of a Model `A` possesses multiple instances of `B`, and that each instance of `B` also possesses multiple instances of A.

 In terms of actual code, it means that you have: